jenkinsci/tuleap-oauth-plugin/README.md

 ### Authentication

-To configure the authentication, you can found the documentation: https://docs.tuleap.org/user-guide/ci.html?plugins-configuration#authentication-configuration
+To configure the authentication, you can found the documentation here: https://docs.tuleap.org/user-guide/ci.html?plugins-configuration#authentication-configuration

 ### Authorization

-To configure the authorization matrix, you can found the documention: https://docs.tuleap.org/user-guide/ci.html?plugins-configuration#authorization-configuration
+To configure the authorization matrix, you can found the documentation here: https://docs.tuleap.org/user-guide/ci.html?plugins-configuration#authorization-configuration